Xen Project

 Virtualization Types

-- HVM (Hardware-Assisted): Full virtualization, hardware support required
+- HVM (Hardware-Assisted): Full virtualization, requires Intel VT-x or AMD-V

 3. Domain Management (DomU Creation and Configuration)